Why Have My Google Business Profile Views Dropped?

 What changed in the way Google measures views?

-Google recently changed the way they track profile views on GBP.
-Instead of showing all user views of a profile, now multiple user views over a 24 hour period count as a single unique impression.
+Google recently changed the way they track profile views on GBP and there are two core reasons why your numbers could look lower than previous months and years.
+Instead of showing all user views of a business, now multiple user views over a 24 hour period count as a single unique impression.
+Additionally, on maps, Google was counting the number of times a user viewed your business.
+This is now only counted when a user views your business profile.
 This means only a percentage of views are actually being reported compared to previous reports.

 To put this into perspective, let’s say I'm doing some Google research for an upcoming road trip and I happen to see the same gas station 10 times.
 It might have shown up as a pin on a map with 20 other gas stations or appeared in a Google 3-Pack result.
 Based on the way Google tracked views previously, those views would be counted 10 times, even though I have no intention of doing business with that company more than once.
 To better understand this metric, here are a few helpful definitions: